 After finding out that your mate was unfaithful, the emotions may seem to overtake you.
-You will immediately begin to feel depressed, angry, or deceived.
-You must acknowledge all these feelings as they occur.
-Remind yourself that these are all common and completely natural feelings to experience.
-Don't make the mistake of trying to hide or bottle your emotions up.
-Try to work through the pain and address your feelings openly and honestly.
-Don't betray yourself by thinking that you're okay because you should never be okay with someone betraying your trust.
-Deal with your feelings at the surface and allow the process of healing to begin.
+You may begin to feel sad, angry or deceived.
+It can be helpful to acknowledge all of these feelings as they occur.
+Consider reminding yourself that these are all common and completely natural feelings to experience.
+You might also attempt to work through the pain and address your feelings openly and honestly.
+Doing this can be an important first step that allows the process of healing to begin.

 2. Don't Accept The Blame

-Many people will blame themselves for their mate being unfaithful.
-It's a natural response because you begin to question what you could have done differently or better.
-Acts of infidelity have nothing to do with others and always the person who chose to be unfaithful.
-You aren't responsible for your mate's decisions or actions.
-Regardless of what was taking place in the relationship, you aren't to blame.
-Do not blame yourself or allow anyone else to place the blame on you.
-Misplaced blame often occurs when cheating occurs and can make it difficult to move forward positively and experience healing.
+Many people may blame themselves for their mate being unfaithful.
+It can be a natural response as you begin to question what you could have done differently or better.
+Generally speaking, though, you aren't responsible for your mate's decisions or actions.
+Misplaced blame often occurs when cheating becomes known, and can make it difficult to move forward positively and experience healing.

 3. Stop Overthinking

-There will be many thoughts that roam through your mind.
-You'll begin to wonder about the signs that you missed and possibly question what you may have done or said to cause the infidelity.
-After a partner cheats, it's common for the other person to overthink things to try and rationalize or answer the "why" question.
-It doesn't help dwell on what you missed or what may have happened to cause a breakdown in the relationship.
-This isn't healthy or conducive to the healing process.
-Instead of overthinking, look towards your future and dwell on the positives that await you.
+There will likely be many thoughts that roam through your mind.
+For example: You may begin to wonder about the signs that you missed and possibly question what you may have done or said to cause the infidelity.
+In most cases, it doesn't help dwell on what you missed or what may have happened to cause a breakdown in the relationship.
+This isn't healthy or conducive to the healing process for most, and can prolong the pain.
+Instead of overthinking, consider looking towards your future and dwell on the positives that await you.
 Think of all the positive attributes that you have to offer individually and as a partner.

 4. Consider Your Wants